 Beat Aging and Chronic Disease

 In the beginning my wildlife biologist career mandated collateral duties in law enforcement and as a wildland firefighter.
 Thus, required fitness testing and medical professionals signing off and approving me “fit for arduous duty” was standard procedure.
 The mandate was to workout “on the clock,” 3 hours per week at least.
-I was trained, equipped and given space and time.
+I was trained in arduous duty fitness, equipped with gear and given space and time.

 I exercised because I had to.
 If I was out of shape, it would have been obvious on a fire or at an incident and I could jeopardize mine and others’ safety.
 Imagine being on a wildfire where your crew members are physically out of shape.